draveness/DKChainableAnimationKit/README.md

 # License

-DKNightVersion is available under the MIT license.
+DKAnimationKit is available under the MIT license.
 See the LICENSE file for more info.

-# Todo

-- Documentation